 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
-The combining balance sheet - general fund, combining schedule of revenues, expenditures and changes in fund balance - general fund, extracurricular fund - schedule of cash receipts, disbursements and changes in net position, and schedule of reported enrollment are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The combining balance sheet- general fund, combining schedule of revenue, expenditures and changes in fund balance - general fund, extracurricular activities - schedule of cash receipts, disbursements and changes in the net position, and the schedule of reported enrollment, are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The combining balance sheet - general fund, combining schedule of revenues, expenditures and changes in fund balance - general fund, extracurricular fund - schedule of cash receipts, disbursements, and changes in net position, and schedule of reported enrollment are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States.
-In our opinion, the combining balance sheet - general fund, combining schedule of revenues, expenditures and changes in fund balance - general fund, extracurricular fund - schedule of cash receipts, disbursements and changes in net position, and schedule of reported enrollment are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The combining balance sheet - general fund, combining schedule of revenue, expenditures and changes in fund balance - general fund, extracurricular schedule of cash receipts, disbursements and changes in the net position and the schedule of reported enrollment are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States.
+In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.